There’s No Vast Conspiracy to Prosecute Biden Critics. Crimes Are Just Illegal.

 Fight disinformation: Sign up for the free Mother Jones Daily newsletter and follow the news that matters.

-On Wednesday night, as prosecutors prepared to unveil a five-count criminal indictment against New York City mayor Eric Adams for allegedly soliciting and receiving illegal foreign campaign contributions and doing favors for the government of Turkey, the first-term Democrat released a statement accusing investigators of a vast conspiracy of their own.
+On Wednesday night, as prosecutors prepared to unveil a five-count criminal indictment against New York City Mayor Eric Adams for allegedly soliciting and receiving illegal foreign campaign contributions and doing favors for the government of Turkey, the first-term Democrat released a statement accusing investigators of a vast conspiracy of their own.

 “When the federal government did nothing as its broken immigration policies overloaded our shelter system,” Adams said, in a taped address recorded somewhere in Gracie Mansion, he “put the people of New York before party and politics.”
 The investigation and subsequent criminal charges, Adams implied, were an act of retribution from on high.
 “I have been facing these lies for months,” he said, “since I began to speak out for all of you.”

-Adams—who has now proclaimed his innocence of all charges—suggested he was being prosecuted by the Biden regime, in other words, simply because he spoke the truth about immigration.
+Adams—who has proclaimed his innocence of all charges—suggested he was being prosecuted by the Biden regime, in other words, simply because he spoke the truth about immigration.

 That is false at the most elemental level.
 According to the New York Times, the investigation began before Adams was mayor, “and continued in secret until this past fall.”
 Adams’ big break with the Biden administration over the migrant crisis—which ultimately led to him traveling to Mexico to encourage residents to stop coming to “Puebla York”—came well after he took office.
-(At first, Adams preferred to criticize Texas Gov. Greg Abbott for bussing tens of thousands of migrants to the city, although Abbott did not actually start sending buses until after Adams had incorrectly blamed him for it.)
+(At first, Adams preferred to criticize Texas Gov. Greg Abbott for busing tens of thousands of migrants to the city, although Abbott did not actually start sending buses until after Adams had incorrectly blamed him for it.)

 Republicans want to make this into a story about Eric Adams and immigration.
 But in the process, they are stirring up a different sort of story.